 And what about Turmeric?
 You might not have occasion to learn this culinary delight also had religious significance when it was discovered unless you’re researching how to cook Indian Turmeric Rice.

-We’ve rounded up some of the best delicacies in countries across the world, so the next time you hop on a plane, you’ll know which dishes to try!
+We’ve rounded up some of the best delicacies in countries across the world, so the next time you hop on a plane–or decide to be courageous in the kitchen–you’ll know which dishes to try!
 Keep reading to find out the must-have delicacies in your favorite destinations.